-VSM helps businesses visually illustrate, analyse and improve every step in delivering a product or service.
+VSM helps businesses visually illustrate, analyze, and improve every step in delivering a product or service.

-Mapping places value front and centre throughout the entire development and delivery process.
+Mapping places value front and center throughout the entire development and delivery process.
 Taking the form of highly-visual flowcharts, VSM uses symbols and directional arrows to represent work tasks and information flows.
-But where VSM differs from traditional flowcharts is in its focus on value.
+But where VSM differs from traditional flowcharts, is in its focus on value.
 Every item associated with every step in the process is quantified as adding (or not adding) value, as seen from the customer’s view point.
-The business may then review, revise or reconsider those tasks that do not add obvious customer value.
+The business may then review, revise, or reconsider those tasks that do not add obvious customer value.

-Value stream mapping is a part of the Lean approach to business—maximising value while minimising waste.
+Value stream mapping is a part of the Lean approach to business—maximizing value while minimizing waste.
 Lean defines ‘value’ as anything that the customer is willing to pay for.
-This includes relevant services, products, features, support etc. Waste describes steps or aspects of the process that customers are not interested in paying for, such as defects, wait time, low-value features, unnecessary documentation or approval processes, task switching and searching for information.
+This includes relevant services, products, features, support ect.
+Waste describes steps or aspects of the process that customers are not interested in paying for, such as defects, wait time, low-value features, unnecessary documentation or approval processes, task switching, and searching for information.

 The end result is a structured picture of how items flow through the value stream, and where changes may be made to improve the collective process.
 In other words, VSM is about reducing the wasteful steps that stand in the way of delivering undiluted customer value.

 As demand increases and development processes get more complex, it

 can be easy to lose sight of the customer.
 VSM realigns that focus,

 identifying those aspects of your processes that your customers actually